Aaron Donald swings helmet in brawl between Rams, Bengals – KION546

 Aaron Donald swings helmet in brawl between Rams, Bengals

-CINCINNATI (AP) — A brawl between the Cincinnati Bengals and Los Angeles Rams put an early end to their joint practice session Thursday, with the Rams’ Aaron Donald repeatedly swinging a helmet at Bengals players before getting thrown to the ground.
+CINCINNATI (AP) — A brawl between the Cincinnati Bengals and Los Angeles Rams put an early end to their joint practice session Thursday, with Rams star Aaron Donald repeatedly swinging a helmet at Bengals players before getting thrown to the ground.

-Players threw fists and helmets during scuffles leading up to a final free-for-all with Donald, a defensive lineman, getting thrown to the ground after swinging a helmet.
+Players threw fists and helmets during scuffles leading up to a final free-for-all with Donald, a three-time AP Defensive Player of the Year and eight-time Pro Bowler, getting thrown to the ground after swinging a helmet.

 Bengals coach Zac Taylor downplayed the event, saying: “Emotions run high.
 We’ve been working together for two days now, and that’s just some real competitive guys getting into it.”